Affluence in the United States: 1989–2001

 When observing the changes in the wealth among American households, one can note an increase in wealthier individuals and a decrease in the number of poor households, while net worth increased most substantially in semi-wealthy and wealthy households.
 Overall the percentage of households with a negative net worth (more debt than assets) declined from 9.5% in 1989 to 4.1% in 2001.

 The percentage of net worths ranging from $500,000 to one million doubled while the percentage of millionaires tripled.
 From 1995 to 2004, there was tremendous growth among household wealth, as it nearly doubled from $21.9 trillion to $43.6 trillion, but the wealthiest quartile of the economic distribution made up 89% of this growth.
 During this time frame, wealth became increasingly unequal, and the wealthiest 25% became even wealthier.

 According to U.S. Census Bureau statistics, this 'upward shift' is most likely the result of a booming housing market which caused homeowners to experience tremendous increases in home equity.
 Life-cycles have also attributed to the rising wealth among Americans.
 With more and more baby-boomers reaching the climax of their careers and the middle-aged population making up a larger segment of the population now than ever before, more and more households have achieved comfortable levels of wealth.
 Zhu Xiao Di (2004) notes, that household wealth usually peaks around families headed by people in their 50s, and as a result, the baby boomer generation reached this age range at the time of the analysis.

 After 2007

 Household net worth fell from 2007 to 2009 by a total of $17.5 trillion or 25.5%.
 This was the equivalent loss of one year of GDP.

 By the fourth quarter of 2010, the household net worth had recovered by a growth of 1.3 percent to a total of $56.8 trillion.
 An additional growth of 15.7 percent is needed just to bring the value to where it was before the recession started in December 2007.
 In 2014 a record breaking net worth of $80.7 trillion was achieved.

-Professions

-According to the University of Chicago, the top 1% is primarily made up of owner-managers of small to medium-sized businesses of which the most profitable are physician's and dentist's offices, professional and technical services, specialty trade contracting, legal services.
-The typical business has $7 million in sales and 57 employees.
-With a 10% profit margin, this will place two business partners in the top 1%.